ryanvolz/radioconda/README.md

 For a graphical install, download the installer and double-click it.

+If you already have conda/mamba, you can skip the installer and create a new environment with all of the radioconda packages by running:

+    conda create -n radioconda -c conda-forge -c ryanvolz radioconda

 See [below](#additional-installation-for-device-support) for additional installation steps for particular software radio devices.

 ### Non-interactive install